-Research done in Addis Ababa showed very interesting findings.
-The research focused on medical representatives in pharmaceutical companies, has shown that there is no correlation between motivation and demographics.
-The findings showed that age, education, gender, and experience did not influence differently the motivation of the sales reps.
-However, Once again, it demonstrated a direct connection between compensation and motivation especially when financial incentives are practiced (Mesfin, 2018).
-This thesis revisits the influence of both demographics and job lifecycle on motivation.
+Mesfin (2018) distills very interesting findings on pharmaceutical companies’ reps in Addis Ababa, showing that age, education, gender, and experience had no differential influence on their motivation levels, but did demonstrate, again, a direct connection between compensation packages (especially financial incentives) and motivation.
+This thesis reexamines the relationship between both demographics and job lifecycle on the one hand and on motivation levels on the other.

-Aside from the compensation plan, there are other factors that may influence the intrinsic motivation of the sales rep. These can be autonomy, competence, and relatedness.
-Again, there are inter-connections between these influencers and the compensation plan, however, they may also influence the rep with no connection to the plan (Solbach, 2021).

-Another important influencer on the intrinsic motivation of the rep, is the brand identification.
-The more the rep is identified with the brand and the organization, the more intrinsically and extrinsically motivation was observed (Mallin et al., 2017).
-However, as my research aims on influencing motivation using a compensation plan, the author does not dive too deep into factors that are not related to compensation and incentive.
-It is also important to mention that sales compensation plan is a tool that any company can use whether they sell a strong brand or a no name brand.

-It has shown that in some cases, that discussions with the sales reps and listening to their feelings and wishes can influence motivation even more than increasing their incentives (Good et al., 2022).
-Organizational justice serves also as an important influencer on the motivation of the reps.
-The more justice is practiced the higher motivation observed (Wolor et al., 2019).
-As this research is dealing with different plans to different salespeople, it is important to maintain organizational justice in order to be successful.
+Factors other than the compensation plan may influence the intrinsic motivation of sales reps, such as their sense of autonomy, competence, and relatedness.
+These influences may be related to the compensation plan, but may be independent of it (Solbach, 2021).
+Brand and organizational identification also importantly influences reps’ intrinsic motivation: The more they identify with the brand and the organization, the higher the intrinsic and extrinsic motivation (Mallin et al., 2017).
+It has been shown that, in some cases, discussions with the sales reps and listening to their feelings and wishes can influence motivation even more than increasing their incentives (Good et al., 2022).
+However, this study’s focus is largely restricted to ways of influencing motivation levels through compensation plans.

-One of the methods to achieve organizational justice is practicing transparency.
-Previous research has shown that wage transparency benefits the firm.
-This can create positive competition and increase the collaborations between the team members (Long & Naisry, 2020).
-Another important role of wage transparency is better explaining the reasons why certain decisions are made (Grensing-Pophal, 2023).

-An additional aspect of organizational justice is paying extra for the top performers.
-Even early literature shows that extra incentive for top performers is necessary (Tallitsch and Moynahan, 1994).
-Paying top performers not only helps in motivating those reps, but also contributes to motivating fellow reps and improving their skills.
-Again, this is all valid when organizational justice is present, and compensating top performers is not perceived as a compensation favoritism (Miao et at., 2017).
+The perception of organizational justice within their firms is also an important positive influence on reps’ motivation levels (Wolor et al., 2019).
+One way to achieve organizational justice is through company transparency.
+Research has shown that wage transparency benefits the firm, can create positive competition and increase collaboration between team members (Long and Naisry, 2020), aid explanation of the reasons for certain decisions being made (Grensing-Pophal, 2023).
+Organizational justice also implies paying extra to top performers, motivating them and aiding their skill enhancement and their colleagues alike.
+The literature has long shown that extra pay incentives for top performers is necessary (Tallitsch and Moynahan, 1994).
+This is valid when organizational justice is also present and compensating top performers is not perceived as simple favoritism (Miao et al., 2017).

 Training for sales reps, organized by the company, is another important factor in influencing salesforce motivation.
 Training serves as a great tool for motivating sales reps and developing their work (Fernández and Pinuer, 2019).
 Training also increases self-efficiency and creates a better work environment that requires less managerial control (Good et al., 2020).

-The extensive review on sales rep motivation done by Khusainova et al. (2018) amplifies the diverse challenges the sales world has today in influencing the motivation of the sales reps.
-They describe factors like the new sales role of the reps (will be addressed deeply later), cost cutting goals, new skills required to be successful and of course the new generations (Millennials and Generation Z, born in 1981-2012).
-The entire arena of sales rep motivation needs to be redefined (Khusainova et al., 2018).
+Khusainova et al. (2018)’s extensive review of sales rep motivation amply demonstrates the diverse challenges the sales world faces today in this regard, including new roles for sales reps (a topic addressed in depth in this thesis), cost-cutting goals, new skills required, and, of course, how the younger generations of reps need to be addressed by organizations.
+The study clearly shows how sales rep motivation needs to be thoroughly redefined.